-Ecuador is a country that packs enormous diversity into a small area so it's ideal to visit for a short trip.
-You can spend a long weekend exploring Quito and the mountains, stay for a week venturing into the Amazon jungle or cruising the Galapagos, or spend two weeks climbing volcanoes, exploring cloud forest and enjoying adventure sports before relaxing on the Pacific beaches.
+Ecuador is a country that packs enormous diversity into a small area, so it's ideal to visit for a short trip.
+You can spend a long weekend exploring Quito and the mountains, stay for a week venturing into the Amazon jungle or cruising the Galápagos, or spend two weeks climbing volcanoes, exploring cloud forests, and enjoying adventure sports before relaxing on the Pacific beaches.
 Whatever your preference, use this guide to help you make the most of your visit.

 Make the Most of Your Time in Ecuador

 Chat with a local specialist who can help organize your trip.